 Event won the Anne Elder Award for a first book of poetry, and was shortlisted for three other major national prizes: the Victorian Premier’s Literary Awards C.J.
 Dennis Prize, the Queensland Premier’s Literary Awards Judith Wright Calanthe Prize and the Association for the Study of Australian Literature Mary Gilmore Prize.

-In addition to Event, I have published two chapbooks: Aftermarks (Rare Objects Series: Vagabond Press, 2012) and Alice Missing in Wonderland and Other Poems (Picaro Press, 2008).
+In addition to Interval and Event, I have published two chapbooks: Aftermarks (Rare Objects Series: Vagabond Press, 2012) and Alice Missing in Wonderland and Other Poems (Picaro Press, 2008).

 I have a love of the French language, and poetry and philosophy written in it.
 I have participated in French-English literary and translation festivals in France as a guest poet and translator (Biennale des Poètes en Val-de-Marne 2015, directed by Francis Combes, and Festival franco-anglais de poésie, 2015, directed by Linda Maria Baros) and in Melbourne (Festival franco-anglais de poésie, 2008, directed by Jacques Rancourt).
 Several of my poems have appeared in French translation in La Traductière, and ‘Reading the Greek Myths’ was set to music by Mansoor Hosseini and performed in Paris as part of the Festival franco-anglais de poésie (http://www.musicalmo.com/composition.php?cat=5).